matt4biz/oak/README.md

 The lower bound of the interval must always be pushed onto the stack first, followed by the upper bound and then the word.

 The Romberg method will run until the difference between successive estimates is less than *eps* = 1e-15 (or until it runs over a fixed limit on the number of iterations allowed, currently 24).
+The adaptive logic will run to a maximum recursive depth of 20.

 **NOTE** that the results may be quite off for improper integrals or functions which oscillate wildly in the given interval.
 Unfortunately, it's just not possible for a calculator to handle all cases, and indeed the user should understand the problem being posed and not blindly trust the machine.
 See William Kahan's great article "Handheld calculator evaluates integrals", [*Hewlett-Packard Journal* 31:8](https://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1980-08.pdf) (Aug 1980), pp. 23-32.

-oak also offers Gaussian quadrature with a 7th-order Legendre polynomial over [-1,1] by adapting the original function [*Sauer* §5.5] by invoking `gaussl`.
-The Gaussian procedure may report an error if it considers the integral to be improper.

 For example, the logarithm and reciprocal functions starting at 0 are improper:

-	> :f ln;
+	> 10 fix :f ln;
 	1: <nil>
-	> 0 1 $f gaussl
-	improper integral
+	> :g sqrt recp;
+	2: <nil>
 	> 0 1 $f integr
-	3: -1.0000005786329074
+	3: -1.0000002767
-	> 5 fix
-	4: -1.00000
-	> :g recp;
-	5: -1.00000
-	> 0 1 $g gaussl
-	improper integral
 	> 0 1 $g integr
-	7: 36308168.95462

-where the last result is headed to +Inf.
+	4: 2.0000006815

+Here both examples converge (the exact values are -1 and 2), with the adaptive method yielding about 6 digits of precision, but the first result takes about 3 seconds to complete, while the second will take more than a minute on a modern laptop!

 ### Root finding
 The function `solve` takes a function `f(x)` represented as a word as well as an interval [a, b] and attempts to find a root within that interval.